Jerbits/versi-ui/packages/Candy/README.md

-# Versi UI
+# Versi UI - Candy

-Monorepo of common components I use in various projects.
+The Candy component for Versi-UI